ebarthur/todo-list/README.md

 ![Screenshot](./assets/screenshot.jpg)

-For small teams, todo list helps you get things done.
+For small teams, Todo List helps you get things done.
 Simple!

 You can immediately deploy your version with the button below: